Manchester United F.C. mascots: Billy the Goat (1905/06–1909)

 Following the retirement of Major, the club decided to adopt a new mascot.
 Half-back Charlie Roberts had recently been given a goat by The Bensons, a theatre company.
 Why Roberts was given a goat, and why a theatre company gave it to him, is unknown, but he named the goat "Billy", and Billy the Goat became the third club mascot.
 Like Major before him, Billy was paraded around the ground before home matches.

-Records show that Billy travelled to ale houses with the team on numerous occasions, sometimes having the odd tipple.
-However, it was Billy's taste for alcohol that would cause his demise.
+Records show that Billy travelled to ale houses with the team on numerous occasions.
 After the 1909 FA Cup Final win over Bristol City, Billy took part in the post-match celebrations with the players, but drank too much champagne and died of alcohol poisoning soon after.

 "Hoppy" Thorne, the One-legged Wonder (late 1930s–late 1940s)

 William "Hoppy" Thorne was a British soldier during the First World War.
 He was too young to join the army at the start of the war, but nonetheless signed up under a false name.
 He lost a leg in combat, and was marked as an invalid on his return to Britain.
 This status meant that few employers would give him any work, but he managed to find work at Old Trafford, sweeping up after home matches and operating the scoreboard at reserve team matches.

-Hoppy became well known among the players, but what made him famous among fans was his pre-match entertainment.
+Hoppy became well known among the players and fans with pre-match entertainment.
 Before home matches, he would strip off his clothes, down to his running gear, jump over the fence around the playing surface, and hop or run around the pitch, depending on whether he'd attached his false leg or not.

-However, Hoppy's tenure as club mascot came to an end towards the end of the 1940s.
+Hoppy's tenure as club mascot came to an end towards the end of the 1940s.
 He failed to receive tickets for the 1948 FA Cup Final in the members' ballot, and as a result, an irreconcilable rift formed between him and the club.